Fatema-Alhelli/Snap-Bite.app/README.md

 - Reduce the time spent deciding what to cook.
 - Make better use of ingredients already at home.
 - Explore a wide range of recipes in one place.
+- Find recipes using different input methods.

 ---

 ## ✨ Main Features

 ### 📸 Snap / Upload

+Users can choose between:

-Take a photo using the camera or upload an image of your ingredients.
+- 📷 **Camera** — take a photo directly using the device camera.
+- 📁 **Upload** — upload an existing image of ingredients.

 ### 🤖 AI Ingredient Detection

-The application uses a YOLO object detection model to identify food ingredients from the image.
+Snap-Bite uses a **YOLO object detection model** to identify food ingredients from uploaded or captured images.

-### 🍽️ Recipe Recommendations
+### 🍴 Explore Recipes

+After ingredients are detected, users can select **Explore Recipes** to see multiple recipes that match the detected ingredients.

+The system compares the detected ingredients with the existing recipe database and ranks suitable recipes.

+### 🎤 Voice Input

+Users can speak their ingredients instead of typing them.

+Snap-Bite uses **Deepgram Speech-to-Text** to convert the user's voice into text.

-Detected ingredients are compared with the recipe database to find suitable recipes.
+The recognized ingredients are then matched with the existing recipe database to find suitable recipes.

+### 📝 Text Input

+Users can also type the ingredients they have.

+The application searches the existing recipe database and displays recipes that match the entered ingredients.

 ### 📚 Recipe Explorer

-Browse the recipe collection and search for recipes by name or ingredients.
+Users can browse the recipe collection and search for recipes by name or ingredients.

 ### 🔎 Smart Filters

 Filter recipes by:

 - Category